 KN95 masks, like the N95, are made from multiple layers of synthetic material.
 When shopping for genuine KN95 masks, start by looking for models with a clearly marked brand name.
 Genuine N95 models also include an approval label on or within the packaging of the respirator.

-But, the next-best is a surgical mask, and he says you can find that anywhere.
+The next-best is a surgical mask, Dr. Lopez said, and you can find them everywhere.

 Best of the rest

-Dr. Lopez says the more layers of protection is what makes for an effective mask.
-The N-95 and surgical masks can have upwards of three layers, making them the best.
+Dr. Lopez says more layers of protection make for an effective mask.
+The N95, KN95 and surgical masks can have upwards of three layers, making them the best.